Medically reviewed by Drugs.com. Last updated on Aug 16, 2020.

 Chronic obstructive pulmonary disease: Long-term maintenance treatment of bronchoconstriction in patients with chronic obstructive pulmonary disease (COPD), including chronic bronchitis and emphysema

-Hypersensitivity to arformoterol, racemic formoterol, or to any component of the formulation; patients with asthma without use of a long-term asthma control medication.
+Hypersensitivity to arformoterol, racemic formoterol, or to any component of the formulation; monotherapy (without use of a concomitant inhaled corticosteroid) in the treatment of asthma.

 Documentation of allergenic cross-reactivity for sympathomimetics is limited.
 However, because of similarities in chemical structure and/or pharmacologic actions, the possibility of cross-sensitivity cannot be ruled out with certainty.

-COPD: Nebulization: 15 mcg twice daily; maximum: 30 mcg daily
+Chronic obstructive pulmonary disease: Nebulization solution: 15 mcg twice daily; maximum: 30 mcg/day.

 Refer to adult dosing.

-Nebulization: Remove each vial from individually sealed foil pouch immediately before use.
-Use with standard jet nebulizer connected to an air compressor, administer with mouthpiece or face mask.
-Administer vial undiluted and do not mix with other medications (eg, budesonide, ipratropium) in nebulizer has been reported (Burchett 2010; Kamin 2014); also refer to institution-specific policies.
+Oral inhalation: Nebulization solution: Remove each vial from individually sealed foil pouch immediately before use.
+Use with standard jet nebulizer connected to an air compressor; administer with mouthpiece or face mask.
+Administer vial undiluted; compatibility with other medications (eg, budesonide, ipratropium) in nebulizer has been reported (Burchett 2010; Kamin 2014); also refer to institution-specific policies.